-The Academy's one-to-one Mentoring programme provides post-doctoral and independent biomedical and health researchers with career development support by pairing them with an Academy Fellow or senior academic.
+The Academy's one-to-one Mentoring programme provides post-doctoral and independent biomedical and health researchers with career development support by pairing them with an Academy Fellow.

 If you are interested in getting involved in our Mentoring programme, follow the relevant tabs below to learn more about eligibility, the resources available and the support we offer to both mentees and mentors.
-Additionally, you can read what the mentees and mentors themselves have to say about the programme.
+Additionally, you can read what the mentees and mentors themselves have to say about the programme through case studies.

 We promote an enabling, non-directive approach to help mentees make critical decisions through the developmental model of mentoring.
 Mentors provide a framework for making career choices and act as a signpost to information and resources.